 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Honduras?
+What Is the Climate Like in Honduras?

 Honduras has four separate geographical areas and climates: